Cha0s2nd/cha0s2nd-vscode-cds/README.md

 Please refer to the [getting started wiki page](https://github.com/Cha0s2nd/cha0s2nd-vscode-cds/wiki/Getting-Started) for more detail.

-The following 4 simple steps should get you running:
+The following 3 simple steps should get you running:
 1. Create a base C# class library project.
-2. Install the [Microsoft.CrmSdk.CoreTools](https://www.nuget.org/packages/Microsoft.CrmSdk.CoreTools/) nuget package.
-3. Customize the local file locations.
+2. Customize the local file locations.
-4. Download and map web resources.
+3. Download and map web resources.

 ## Extension Settings